The music of Senegal was made world famous by Youssou N'Dour, but others,

 Casamance region and from neighbouring countries like Guinee-Bissau.
 They sold 100,000s of LPs

 in France during the 1980s.
 If you prefer acoustic recordings, try the rootsy music of

 Pascal Diatta and Sona Mané, the folk oriented music of Diogal Sakho

 or Metzo Djatah or the acoustic recordings of Baaba Maal (album Djam Leelii).

 It will change your life...

 Since the 1990s, rap and hip hop has become very popular, but since long before, a traditional form of rap

 existed in Senegal, the Tassou.
 At the same time, the mbalax music has developed into

-a new generation by younger musicians, the Boul Falé (=don't care).
+a harder hitting mbalax by a new generation of younger musicians, the Boul Falé (=don't care).
 These constant

 dynamics of the musical landscape in Senegal show that the Senegalese musical and cultural